-You're constantly surrounded with info about how important your credit score is.
+You're constantly surrounded by information about how important your credit score is.
 Fact—your credit score has a big impact on your money.
 Let's test drive this with auto loans.

 Serena and Justin want to finance their cars.
 Here are the details: